divadvo/iRPA-OrderManagement/docs/third_screen_continued.md

 1. Click on the quantities cell.
 Make sure the `td` (table cell) element is selected in the tree view.

-2. Adjust the criteria to `id`.
+2. Remove the text criteria.
+Adjust the criteria to `id`.
 In the popup choose `contains` and `cell2`.

 ![](images/1001.png)

-Rename the element to `quantities`, make sure the criteria are like in the screen shot.
+3. Rename the element to `quantities`, make sure the criteria are like in the screenshot.

-Click on declare and make the element a collection by clicking on the triangles in the declared elements section.
+4. Click on declare and make the element a collection by clicking on the triangles in the declared elements section.

 ![](images/1002.png)